AKROGIS/Robo-Website/Readme.md

 #### Robocopy Issues

-Most robobopy issues are temporary (remote server down, or intermittent network issues).
+Most robocopy issues are temporary (remote server down, or intermittent network issues).
 Issues that persist can usually be resolved by contacting park IT staff.